lesterchan/wp-postviews/README.md

 	</ul>
 <?php endif; ?>
 </code>
-* The first value you pass in is what you want to get, 'post', 'page' or 'both'.
+* The first value you pass in is the post type that you want.
+If you want to get every post types, just use 'both'.
+It also supports PHP array: example `array('post', 'page')`.
 * The second value you pass in is the maximum number of post you want to get.
 * Default: get_least_viewed('both', 10);